 - Disciplined & Faithful - Does what they need to do without being asked or reminded.
 Hardest worker on the team.

 - Adaptable - Able to be flexible with changing circumstances with positivity on and off the court.
 Additionally, she helps support the team through these moments.

 - Dependable - Consistent contribution, no matter how tired, overwhelmed, or distracted, you must be able to deliver.

 - Team Builder - Always looks for and initiates moments of connection between team members.
 Build others up as a habit.

 - Decisive - Makes decisions that are in the best interest of the team.

 - Enthusiastic - Source of energy for the team.
 Willingness to do more.
 Always striving for excellence.

-- Athlete Advisory Council members must communicate to teammates, coaches, Roots Staff, other coaches, parents, and referees.
+- Council members must communicate to teammates, coaches, Roots staff, other coaches, parents, and referees.
 They must be able to communicate with respect and confidence in all of these situations.

 - Promote unity among teammates and coaching staff - proactively engage coaching staff if any issues arise with teammates.

 - Be intentional about creating an inclusive and relational team environment where all teammates feel comfortable, included, and valued.

 - This includes attitude at practices and tournaments, appropriately handling conflict, partnering with different members of the team at practices, communication on and off the court, and being encouraging to all teammates.

 - Manage athlete communication channels (GroupMe, WhatsApp, group text) and notify coaching staff of any inappropriate, disrespectful, and/or disunifying messages.